-In order to know what column of incoming data should be stored in what field in Marketing Automation Professional (MA Professional), you create a data format in MA Professional to store that mapping.
+In order to know what column of incoming data should be stored in what field in Higher Logic Thrive Marketing Professional (Thrive Marketing Professional), you create a data format in Thrive Marketing Professional to store that mapping.

 NOTE: If you're just uploading a list of email addresses, you can simply use the Default data format that assumes that the first column is the email address.

-Before you dive in and create a data format, take a moment understand the data you'll be bringing into MA Professional.
+Before you dive in and create a data format, take a moment understand the data you'll be bringing into Thrive Marketing Professional.
 If you're preparing for a message and simply want to personalize it with...

 Dear %%First Name%%